Beliavsky/Fortran-code-on-GitHub/README.md

 [GaussJacobiQuad](https://github.com/HaoZeke/GaussJacobiQuad): routines for the Gauss-Jacobi Quadrature, by Rohit Goswami and Ondřej Čertík

-[gf_solver](https://github.com/gfell/gf_solver): finds the zeros of a function using the basic Newton method and switches to hybrid Newton-bisection if the max number of iterations is exceeded, by gfell

 [HDMod](https://github.com/atmmod/HDMod): hyperdual number based calculations, from atmmod

 [HOMPACK90](https://github.com/vtopt/hompack90): solves nonlinear systems of equations by homotopy methods.
 There are subroutines for fixed point, zero finding, and general homotopy curve tracking problems, utilizing both dense and sparse Jacobian matrices, and implementing three different algorithms: ODE-based, normal flow, and augmented Jacobian.
 Associated paper: [Algorithm 777: HOMPACK90: a suite of Fortran 90 codes for globally convergent homotopy algorithms](https://dl.acm.org/doi/10.1145/279232.279235), by Layne T. Watson et al.